tanya-tki/wish_sales_analysis/README.md

  2. Price Analysis:
 * Evaluate how price affects units sold and ratings.
 * Study the effect of using ad boosts (uses_ad_boosts) on product sales and ratings.
- 3. Product Performance Analysis:
-* Examine which products perform best in terms of units sold (units_sold) and customer ratings (rating).

-### 3.3 Let’s clean the data
+### 3.4 Let’s clean the data
-3.3.1 Remove duplicate data by using the DISTINCT (*) and create new tables that have no duplication.
+3.4.1 Remove duplicate data by using the DISTINCT (*) and create new tables that have no duplication.
 We will use these new tables in further analysis.
 * summer_products_with_rating_and_performance dataset has 34 duplicate values and has been removed; 1539 unique values remain.
 * product_id column found 198 duplicate values and has been removed; 1,341 unique values remain in total.

-3.3.2	Check for ‘NULL’ value in all datasets.
+3.4.2	Check for ‘NULL’ value in all datasets.
 ```
 SELECT
 COUNT(CASE WHEN title_orig IS NULL THEN 1 END) AS title_orig_nulls,